Sweet Lil’s Farmery

 Lads and Ladies Lead - July 24th at 6:00 pm

-Sheep Lead is an educational program, provides a unique opportunity for exhibitors interested in the sheep industry to utilize their knowledge and skills in sheep production as well as consumer aspects of the industry.
+This lead is an educational program, providing a unique opportunity for exhibitors interested in the sheep industry to utilize their knowledge and skills in sheep production as well as consumer aspects of the industry.
 Exhibitor's develop poise, self confidence, practice interview skills, promote the use of wool in clothing and promote the sheep industry.
+Lads and Ladies lead will include a wool fashion show.

 Fur & Feathers

 More than just chickens and bunnies, this barn is home to more varieties than any other.
 Fairgoers are invited to see Geese, Cavies (Guinea Pigs), Rabbits, Ducks, Turkeys, Chickens and all kinds of other birds.
 (Be sure to check the schedule as the animals are not all here at the same time).